hteumeuleu/caniemail/_features/html-doctype.md

     }
 }
 notes_by_num: {
     "1": "Buggy.
-Renders as if there was no doctype with an Outlook email, and in HTML5 otherwise."
+Renders as if there was no doctype with an Outlook email, and in HTML5 otherwise.", "2": "Not supported.
+The HTML5 doctype has no impact here.", "3": "Partial support.
+Depends on the version of Internet Explorer installed."
 }
 ---